Normality in the square of the Sorgenfrey Line: Abstract

 \section{Abstract}

-We consider sets of reals $X$ endowed with the Sorgenfrey lower limit topology denoted $X[\leq]$.
-Przymusi\'nski proved that if $X$ is a $Q$-set then $(X[\leq])^2$ is normal.
-While the converse is not in general true we consider examples of sets of the reals for which $(X[\leq])^2$ is normal or just pseudo-normal.
-For example, if $X$ is a $\lambda$ set, then $(X[\leq])^2$ is pseudo-normal but assuming CH there is an $X$ concentrated on a countable dense subset (so not a $\lambda$-set) but still $(X[\leq])^2$ is normal.
+We consider sets of reals X endowed with the Sorgenfrey lower limit topology denoted $X[\leq]$.
+Przymusi\'nski proved that if X is a Q-set then $(X[\leq])^2$ is normal.
+Todor\v cevi\'c proved if X is an entangled set, then all finite power of $X[\leq]$ are hereditarily Lindel\"{o}f, hence $(X[\leq])^2$ is normal.
+We construct from CH a subset X of reals, such that X is not a $\lambda$-set (hence not a Q-set), X is not 2-entangled, but still $(X[\leq])^2$ is normal.
+We will also prove the natural analogue of Przymusi\'nski’s theorem for $\lambda$-sets, namely, if X is a $\lambda$-set then $(X[\leq])^2$ is pseudo-normal.